Seeding a Simple Contagion *

 Abstract

-I propose a methodology for selecting seeds to maximize contagion.
-First, fit a random graph model based on a coarse categorization of individuals.
-Then, compute a seed multiplier for each category---this describes the average number of new infections each seed generates.
+I propose a method for selecting seeds to maximize contagion.
+First, fit a random graph model using a coarse categorization of individuals.
+Next, compute a seed multiplier for each category-this is the average number of new infections a seed generates.
 Finally, seed the category with the highest multiplier.
-Relative to existing methods, my approach consumes far less computing power---the problem scales with the number of categories, not the number of individuals---and far less data---all we need are estimates for the first two moments of the degree distribution within each category and aggregated relational data for a sample of individuals.
+Relative to existing methods, my approach requires far less granular data, and it consumes less computing power-the problem scales with the number of categories, not the number of individuals.
 I validate the methodology through simulations using real network data.

 Keywords: Seeding, Networks